False Documents: Adding Authenticity to your Thriller

 The Bookend Technique

-The bookend technique is a simple type of false document.
+The bookend technique (also known as a frame story) is a simple type of false document.
 It involves writing a normal novel but then adding a preface and afterword, from the ‘editor’ or ‘recipient’ of the story where they explain how the story came into their possession and the likely fate of the author.

 In the preface, Jack Higgins’ The Eagle has Landed claims to be a true story.
 It also uses the bookend technique—the opening and closing chapters are an account of the author investigating the ‘mystery’ and interviewing some of the ‘witnesses’.